silum/astrokat-wiki/Observation-target-catalogues.md

 ### Target name
 User free form string associated with the target.
-Sometimes a target may have a number of names associated and these can be listed using the '|' to separate names.
+Sometimes a target may have a number of names associated and these can be listed using the '`|`' to separate names.
 `J0025-2602 | *PKS 0023-26 | OB-238`
+The asterisk, '`*`', character indicate the target name to use.

 ### Tags
 A list of tags associated with the provided target coordinates.
 The first tag is always the format of the coordinates provided.
 `radec` or `azel` or `gal`
-For targets the explicit `target` tag or epoch `B1950`.
-J2000 is assumed as default epoch.
+For targets the explicit `target` tag or epoch `B1950`.  `J2000` is assumed as default epoch.
 The following calibrator tags are available: `gaincal`, `bpcal`, `fluxcal`, `polcal`

 ### Target location